IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 ## Configuration

-In order for the drop down to display a list of virtual items, some prerequisites need to be fulfilled.
-First, we need to import the `IgxForOfModule` in the module of the component that will be declaring the our drop down.
+In order to configure the drop down to display a list of virtual items, you need to fulfil some prerequisites First, we need to import the `IgxForOfModule` in the module of the component that will be declaring the our drop down.